Lihle-Ndlovu/Healthcare_Patient_Analytics_ELT_Pipeline/README.md

 ### Business Problem
 A hospital wants to combine patient, diagnosis, laboratory, and medication data into a centralized data warehouse to answer clinical and operational questions.

+### Solution

+To address this challenge, this project implements a modern **Healthcare Patient Analytics ELT Pipeline** using SQL Server, SSIS, and Power BI.

+The solution extracts data from multiple healthcare CSV files, loads the raw data into SQL Server staging tables, and performs all data cleansing, validation, and transformation within the database using T-SQL stored procedures.
+The transformed data is then modeled into a **Galaxy Schema (Fact Constellation Schema)** consisting of shared dimension tables and multiple fact tables for patient vitals, diagnoses, laboratory results, and medications.

+The resulting data warehouse provides a single source of truth for healthcare reporting, enabling fast and reliable analytics through SQL queries and interactive Power BI dashboards.

+#### Data Model

+The project follows a **Galaxy Schema (Fact Constellation Schema)** design.

+The data warehouse contains multiple fact tables that share common dimension tables, allowing different healthcare business processes to be analyzed while maintaining a consistent and scalable data model.

+### Fact Tables

+Fact tables store measurable clinical and operational data and link to the dimension tables for reporting and analysis.

+- **fact_vitals** – Stores patient vital sign measurements such as BMI, blood pressure, heart rate, and temperature.
+- **fact_diagnosis** – Stores patient diagnosis events and links patients to diagnosis information.
+- **fact_lab_results** – Stores laboratory test results, reference ranges, and abnormal result indicators.
+- **fact_medication** – Stores prescribed medication details, dosage, duration, and adherence information.

+### Dimension Tables

+Dimension tables store descriptive information used to filter, group, and analyze the fact data.

+- **dim_patient** – Patient demographic information.
+- **dim_date** – Calendar and time attributes.
+- **dim_diagnosis** – Diagnosis codes, names, and categories.
+- **dim_medication** – Medication names, drug classes, and manufacturers.
+- **dim_lab_test** – Laboratory test names and categories.

 ### Hospital Data Pipeline – Medallion Architecture

 This Healthcare Patient Analytics Data Warehouse follows the Medallion Architecture, which organizes data into three logical layers: Bronze, Silver, and Gold.
 This layered approach improves data quality, simplifies data management, and provides reliable datasets for reporting and analytics.